 By 2027, the creator economy could be worth $480 billion, according to Goldman Sachs’ research.
 The creator economy encompasses a wide range of individuals, including content creators, influencers, YouTubers, podcasters, bloggers, artists, musicians, writers, and more, who earn income through their online content and engagement with their audience.

-A creator or social media influencer is an individual who has established a significant presence and following on various social media platforms such as Instagram, YouTube, TikTok, blogs, and others.
+A content creator or social media influencer is an individual who has established a significant presence and following on various social media platforms such as Instagram, YouTube, TikTok, blogs, and others.
 They can impact their followers’ opinions, behaviors, and purchasing decisions due to their credibility, expertise, authenticity, and relatability.

 What makes a creator?
 Here’s a breakdown of what they do: